MAGIS: LLM-Based Multi-Agent Framework for GitHub Issue Resolution: Introduction

 \section{Introduction}

-In real-world software development, the software application is rarely set in stone.
-High-quality and popular software continually evolves to address emergent bugs or adapt to new requirements arising from shifts in user needs, software environments, and physical hardware.
-On platforms such as GitHub \footnote{\url{https://github.com}}, issues typically signify the requirement for software evolution.
+In real-world software development, the code repository for a project is rarely set in stone.
+High-quality and popular software always evolves to address emergent bugs or new requirements.
+On platforms such as \github\citep{github}, issues typically signify the requirement for software evolution.
 However, addressing these issues poses significant challenges, as it requires implementing the code change across the entire repository and maintaining the existing functionality while integrating new capabilities.
-Consequently, resolving GitHub issues remains a significant challenge across academia and industry~\citep{jimenez2024swebench, DBLP:conf/issre/BissyandeLJRKT13}.
+For example, \texttt{django}, a framework for over $1.6$M projects has $34$K issues~\citep{djangoissue}.
+Consequently, resolving \github issues remains a significant challenge across academia and industry~\citep{jimenez2024swebench, DBLP:conf/issre/BissyandeLJRKT13}.

-Large Language Models (LLMs) have demonstrated remarkable capabilities across a variety of tasks~\citep{DBLP:journals/corr/abs-2303-12712}, including code generation and code understanding~\citep{DBLP:journals/corr/abs-2308-11396,sun2024survey}.
+Large language models (LLMs) have demonstrated remarkable capabilities across a variety of tasks~\citep{DBLP:journals/corr/abs-2303-12712}, including code generation and code understanding~\citep{DBLP:journals/corr/abs-2308-11396,sun2024survey}.
 Specifically, LLMs excel in generating function-level code, as evidenced by their performance on numerous benchmark datasets such as MBPP~\citep{MBPP} and HumanEval~\citep{HumanEval}.
-Despite their success, LLMs remain challenged in tasks that require advanced code generation capabilities, such as the ClassEval benchmark~\citep{du2023classeval}.
+Despite their success, LLMs remain challenged in tasks that require advanced code generation capabilities, such as class-level code generation~\citep{du2023classeval}.
 Moreover, LLMs exhibit limitations in processing excessively long context inputs and are subject to constraints regarding their input context length~\citep{abs-2307-03172}.
-This limitation is particularly evident in repository-level tasks, such as solving GitHub issues, where the context comprises the entire repository, thus imposing constraints on directly using the full repository as input to LLMs.
+This limitation is particularly evident in repository-level coding tasks, such as solving \github issues, where the context comprises the entire repository, thus imposing constraints on directly using the full repository as input to LLMs.